mohammadashour123/Data-Science-Roadmap-2022/README.md

 ## DATA SCIENCE ROADMAP 2022
 ![This is an image](https://miro.medium.com/max/700/1*E1haIGB9K4K89PsFZgm-pw.jpeg)

-**This repository provide a free courses and tutorials to learn the field of Data Science.
+**This repository provide a free courses and tutorials to learn the field of Data Science , also provide an interview questions and some facts about data science.
 I provide some of the best free resources and tutorials in English and Arabic.**
 # First, let's answer some important and serious questions
 ## 1- What is  Data Science ?
 * Data science is the study of data.
 It involves developing methods of recording, storing, and analyzing data to effectively extract useful information.
 The goal of data science is to gain insights and knowledge from any type of data — both structured and unstructured.